Claude Lecourbe

 Claude Jacques Lecourbe (/fr/; 22 February 1759 – 22 October 1815) was a French general during the French Revolutionary and Napoleonic wars.
 He was especially famed for his conduct in Switzerland and as a subordinate of General Jean Victor Marie Moreau.

 He fell out of favour with Napoleon as a result of his closeness with Moreau and was out of service for a decade until recalled by the Bourbons where he would briefly attempt to stop Napoleon's restoration before switching sides and taking command of the defence of Belfort in 1815.

 He would die soon after but before his death he gave testimony that would be used in the trial of Marshal Ney.

 Early life

 Birth and Family

-Born in Besançon, Franche-Comté, on February 22, 1758 he was declared the illegitimate child of Tiennette Vuillemot, on the baptismal certificate but this was amended in 1761, by request of Claude-Guillaume Courbe, and his wife Marie Valette, whose marriage had been celebrated on the 15th of August, 1761, declaring that Tiennette Vuillemot's son was indeed their child, and that they had not had their names entered in the birth register for reasons of propriety.
+Born in Besançon, Franche-Comté, on February 22, 1758, he was declared the illegitimate child of Tiennette Vuillemot, on the baptismal certificate but this was amended in 1761, by request of Claude-Guillaume Courbe, and his wife Marie Valette, whose marriage had been celebrated on 15 August 1761, declaring that Tiennette Vuillemot's son was indeed their child, and that they had not had their names entered in the birth register for reasons of propriety.

 His father Claude-Guillaume was a cavalry officer who had received the Order of Saint Louis for his service to the Kingdom of France but by the time of his baptismal certificate change he had retired.